dotnet/docfx/Roadmap.md

 #### Proposals:
 1. Mustache to handlebars

     Handlebars keeps most compatibility with Mustache template syntax, and meanwhile it is more powerful.
-It supports partials with parameters, which makes componentize possible.
+It supports partials with parameters, which makes componentization possible.
 It also contains [Built-In Helpers](http://handlebarsjs.com/#builtins) such as `if` conditional and `each` iterator.

 2. Support new syntax
     1. React